brunozc/cpt_super_learn/ReadMe.md

 * validate_model.py: Script to evaluate the trained model.
 * plot_score.py: Script to plot the training scores.
 * plot_validation.py: Script to plot the validation results.
+* download_data.py: Script to download the data files and schemaGAN model.

 ## License